ChristianMarzahl/Traffic_Sign_Classifier/writeup_template.md

 * test set accuracy of ?

 First I used the LeNet architecture because it was recomendet at the udacity course.
 I updated the model to handle the 43 output classes, better weight and bias initialisation and gray scale images.

-I increased the size of the FC Layer and added dropout to prevent offerfiting.
+I increased the size and count of the FC Layer and added dropout to prevent offerfiting.
 The two steps increased the test accuracy by arround 2%.
+After that I tested the architecture descripted at [Pierre Sermanet and Yann LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) which lead to much better results.
+I added a aditional FC layer because ["No hidden layer should be less than a quarter of the input layer’s nodes."](https://deeplearning4j.org/troubleshootingneuralnets)

-Additional steps to improve the accuracy could be to add more Conv layers or use inception modules to use different patch sizes.
+Additional steps to improve the accuracy could be to use inception modules to use different patch sizes.

 ###Test a Model on New Images